unit at college/+2 level is the grass-root unit in NSS. The organisation keeps

 through this unit only.
 Therefore, the organisation and management of NSS unit

 institution will be allotted NSS units according to the strength of students.

-The number of units will be allotted by the Programme Coordinator in consultation with NSS Regional Centre and
+The number of units will be allotted by the Programme Coordinator in consultation with NSS Regional Directorate and

-State Liaison Officer considering the demands of the institution.
+State NSS Officer considering the demands of the institution.
 It is

 expected that the

 institution will provide necessary facilities for the successful running of the

 NSS unit because it is a part of the institution i.e.

 college or school.